Office of the Comptroller of the Currency: Duties and functions

 The OCC is one of the United States' federal banking regulators, with primary prudential authority over all national banks.
-There are two other federal regulators, the Federal Deposit Insurance Corporation and the Federal Reserve.
+There are two other federal regulators, the Federal Deposit Insurance Corporation (FDIC) and the Federal Reserve.
 The agency is headquartered in Washington, D.C. with four district offices located in New York City, Chicago, Dallas and Denver.
 It is an independent bureau of the United States Department of the Treasury.
-The official head of the agency is the Comptroller of the Currency, who is appointed to a five-year term by the President with the consent of the Senate.
+The official head of the agency is the comptroller of the currency, who is appointed to a five-year term by the president with the consent of the Senate.
 The agency's budget is not congressionally appropriated, being paid for by assessment fees levied on regulated banks.

 The OCC pursues a number of main objectives: